Supreme Court of Pakistan: Court demographics

 In practice awarded by Constitution, judges of the supreme court have been selected so far, mostly from amongst judges of the high courts.
 The Constitution allows the judges to be appointed at the Supreme Court regardless of colour, race, and religious sect.
 Justices A.S.M.
 Akram, Fazal Akbar, Amin Ahmed, Abdus Sattar, Hameedur Rahman, and Hamoodur Rahman (Chief Justice) were the Bengali/Bihari jurists who served as senior justices in the Supreme Court.
 In 1960, Justice Alvin Robert Cornelius became the first Christian to be served as Chief Justice, while George Constantine also served in the Court.

 In the 1970s–1980s, Justice Dorab Patel was the first Zorastrian, followed by Justice Rustom Sidwa who served as Supreme Court justice from 1989 until 1993.
 Justice Rana Bhagwandas was the first Hindu jurist who has distinction being the Chief Justice of Pakistan in 2007.
-Justice Qazi Faez Isa is of the Hazara descent who is currently serving as the justice of the Supreme court.
+Justice Qazi Faez Isa is of the Hazara descent who is currently serving as the Chief Justice of the Supreme Court.

 In January 2022, Ayesha Malik was sworn in as the first female Supreme Court judge.